Happy Chandler: Tenure

 Having learned from his previous campaign, Combs now attacked Chandler for allegedly requiring state employees to donate 2% of their salaries to his campaign.
 According to Combs, Chandler had deposited the money in a bank in Cuba, but the money was lost when Fidel Castro overthrew the government during the Cuban Revolution.
 Ultimately, Combs prevailed in the primary by 33,001 votes.

-Republicans nominated John M. Robsion Jr. to oppose Combs.
-Combs ultimately won the general election by a wide margin.
+Republicans nominated John M. Robsion Jr. to oppose Combs, but Combs ultimately won the general election by a wide margin.

 Later life

 In 1957, Chandler was one of ten inaugural members of the Kentucky Sports Hall of Fame.
 A vestryman at St. John's Church in Versailles, he was awarded the Bishop's Medal of the Episcopal Church in 1959.
 The same year, he received the Cross of Military Service from the United Daughters of the Confederacy.
 He served as a trustee of the Ty Cobb Foundation and Transylvania University.
 At the 1960 Democratic National Convention, he again sought the party's presidential nomination, as he considered that the front-runner, John F. Kennedy, was "a nice young fellow ... (but) too young for the nomination".
 Chandler proposed for him to be the presidential nominee, with Kennedy as the nominee for vice-president, but the convention chose Kennedy for president instead.

 On January 3, 1962, Chandler opened a campaign headquarters in Frankfort, announcing his bid for an unprecedented third term as governor with the slogan "ABC [Albert Benjamin Chandler] in 1963".
 His opponent in the primary was Edward T. "Ned" Breathitt Jr., the choice of outgoing Governor Bert Combs.
 Chandler reverted to his familiar campaign themes, charging the Combs administration with wasting state funds in the construction of a floral clock at the state Capitol and denouncing Combs for re-instituting the state sales tax.
 However, he found it very difficult to adapt to campaigning via television, an increasingly important medium, and his attacks mostly fell flat.

 Breathitt enraged Chandler by charging that when Chandler was a senator, he had voted in favor of declaring World War II, but soon afterward, he had resigned his commission as a reserve army captain.
 According to Chandler's version of events, after he voted in favor of the war declaration, he called US Secretary of War Henry Stimson and asked to be put on active duty.
 Chandler said that Stimson told him he would rather have a senator than a captain, and then Chandler resigned his commission.
 Chandler's explanation did not stop Breathitt from repeating the charge often on the campaign trail.